Nikesh/Pie-Menu/README.md

-Path-Menu
+Pie Menu
 =========

-Simple configurable Path Menu written in Jquery and CSS3
+Simple configurable Pie Menu(like Path menu) written in Jquery and CSS3